String and dilaton equations for counting lattice points in the moduli space of curves: Abstract

 \section{Abstract}

-We apply the techniques of Eynard and Orantin to the plane curve $xy-y^2=1$ to enumerate covers of the two-sphere branched over three points.
-This produces new recursion relations---string and dilaton equations---between the piecewise polynomials that enumerate such covers.
+We prove that the Eynard-Orantin symplectic invariants of the curve $xy-y^2=1$ are the orbifold Euler characteristics of the moduli spaces of genus $g$ curves.
+We do this by associating to the Eynard-Orantin invariants of $xy-y^2=1$ a problem of enumerating covers of the two-sphere branched over three points.
+This viewpoint produces new recursion relations---string and dilaton equations---between the quasi-polynomials that enumerate such covers.